zacharski/ml-class/README.md

-Again, the class is work-at-your-own pace, but we provide a suggested schedule below.
+Again, the class is work-at-your-own pace, but I provide a suggested schedule below.